end-of-term/eot2024/seed-lists/README.md

 * HRSA (2020-).xlsx
 * BLM 2020-2024.xlsx - 2544 entries from the Bureau of Land Management.
 Most but not all PDFs.
 Along with the usual techniques, a number of extra searches were done to find documents that include terms like ANWR, oil, fracking, etc.
 * USDA_FIS_ERS.xlsx.
 1700 or so urls from the USDA.
 Specifically, the Food Inspection Service and Economic Research Service.
 A few xlsx urls too.
-* IARPA.gov 406 seeds HTML and PDF.
-2020-Present IARPA 2020-Present.xlsx
+* IARPA 2020-Present.xlsx - IARPA.gov 406 seeds HTML and PDF 2020-Present.
-* APRA-H.gov 412 Seeds HTML and PDF 2020-Present.
-ARPA-H.xlsx
+* ARPA-H.xlsx - APRA-H.gov 412 Seeds HTML and PDF 2020-Present.
-* Medicaid.gov 1983 seeds PDF and a few XLSX 2020-Present MEDICAID 2020-2024.xlsx
+* MEDICAID 2020-2024.xlsx - Medicaid.gov 1983 seeds PDF and a few XLSX 2020-Present.

 ### Internet Archive seeds
 Seeds supplied by Antoine McGrath of Internet Archive: